Showing posts with label Identity Server. Show all posts

 Resource Owner Pswd Don't use

-Mandatory Endpoints: OAuth specifies 2 endpoints namely:
+Mandatory Endpoints: OAuth specifies 2 endpoints, namely:

 1. /authorization endpoint - gets the access grant and user consent (only code and implicit flows use this endpoint)